Trump says Mueller's friendship with Comey is "very bothersome"

-Trump had fired Comey in May related, in part, to his handling of the inquiry into the Trump campaign's possible ties with Moscow.
+Trump had fired the FBI chief in May, in part, for his handling of the inquiry into the Trump campaign's possible ties with Moscow.
 U.S. intelligence agencies say Russia sought to undermine the presidential election in favor of the Republican nominee.
-A week after Comey was fired, Mueller was appointed to oversee the probe.
+A week after Comey was ousted, Deputy U.S. Attorney General Rod Rosenstein appointed Mueller to oversee the probe.

 Last week, it was revealed that Mueller — who led the FBI from 2001 to 2013 before Comey was tapped — had requested interviews with top intelligence officials about their conversations with Trump in an effort to investigate possible obstruction of justice.